ezpublishlegacyprojects/facebook_connect/trunk/facebook_connect/docs/readme.txt

 3. Give anonymous users access to facebook/connect either in roles or your site.ini.append.php like:
   [RoleSettings]
   PolicyOmitList[]=facebook/connect
+4. (optional) Give the fb user access to facebook/logut for use in templates to distinguish between normal & fb users
-4. (optional) Also follow the "1.A.
+5. (optional) Also follow the "1.A.
 Client side" tasks if you plan to use FBML or the FB javascript api.